Cars

 Superminis once again proved the most popular used car body type, accounting for one in three (32.1%) sales in the year.
 They were followed closely by cars in the lower medium segment, which took 26.6% of the market, and dual purpose vehicles (15.2%).
 The smallest volume segment was luxury saloons, representing just 0.5% of transactions.

-To summarise then, the latest figures we have for 2023 (as at February 2024) are as follows...
+To summarise then, the latest figures we have for 2024 (as at March 2025) are as follows...

-> UK used car transactions grew 5.1% in 2023, with 7,242,692 changing hands as improving new car market re-energises supply.
+> UK used car transactions grew 5.5% in 2024, with 7,643,180 changing hands as improving new car market re-energises supply.

 In the UK, new car registrations are rising, but certain supply shortages still continue to hit volumes - which means that people continue to hang on to their cars longer rather than trading up or trading down.
 This can be seen in the numbers as four times as many used cars are sold than new cars.
 Meanwhile BEV demand continues to rise.